Lori Erica Ruff

-Kimberly Maria McLean, a.k.a.
-Lori Erica Kennedy Ruff (October 16, 1968 – December 24, 2010), was an American identity thief whose true identity remained unknown for nearly six years after her death.
-She was eventually identified as a native of suburban Philadelphia who left home at age 17, in the fall of 1986, because she did not get along with her mother and stepfather.
-Within the next two years, she obtained the birth certificate of Becky Sue Turner, a two-year-old girl who had died with her two sisters in a house fire in 1971.
-McLean used the child's birth certificate to obtain an Idaho state identification card, then moved to Texas and had her name legally changed to Lori Erica Kennedy.

-Ruff gradually acquired more documents in her new name, including a Social Security number.
-After earning a GED and a college degree, she married into a wealthy East Texas family and gave birth to a daughter.
-Due to her off-putting, secretive behavior, she clashed with her husband's family, and her marriage eventually collapsed.
-She died by suicide in the driveway of her former in-laws' home in Longview, Texas, on Christmas Eve 2010.
-Authorities believe she initially traveled to the home with the intent of harming the family.

-After her death, her husband and his family found the evidence of her falsified identity in a lock box in her closet.
+Lori Erica Kennedy Ruff (born Kimberly Maria McLean, October 16, 1968 – December 24, 2010) was an American identity thief who died by suicide in the driveway of her former in-laws' home in Longview, Texas on December 24, 2010.
+Following Ruff's death, her ex-husband and in-laws discovered through documents found in a lock box in her closet that she had been living under a false name when she married into the family.
+Coupled with her secretive behavior, which had contributed to the collapse of her marriage, Ruff's true identity remained unknown for nearly six years after her death.

 A 2013 Seattle Times feature article about the case was published in news outlets around the world and created enormous interest in the online "websleuth" community.

-Ruff's true origins remained a mystery until 2016, when her identity was confirmed using a combination of public records and direct-to-consumer autosomal SNP analysis of her husband's and daughter's DNA, leading back to the McLean–Cassidy family on Philadelphia's Main Line.
+Ruff's true origins remained a mystery until September 2016, when her identity was confirmed using a combination of public records and direct-to-consumer autosomal SNP analysis of her husband's and daughter's DNA, leading back to the McLean–Cassidy family on the Philadelphia Main Line.

 Activities before marriage

+Early life

+Ruff was born as Kimberly Maria McLean in Philadelphia, Pennsylvania to James and Deanne McLean (née Cassidy).
+She grew up in the suburbs of Delaware Valley, until her parents divorced.
+McLean's mother gained custody of McLean and her sister, married her second husband Robert Becker, and moved the family to Wyncote, where McLean attended Bishop McDevitt High School.
+She reportedly had a difficult time adjusting to the new environment, and did not get along with her mother and stepfather.
+In the fall of 1986, just after reaching age of majority with her 18th birthday, McLean abruptly moved away from home to the nearby town of King of Prussia, cutting off contact with her family shortly thereafter.

+Identity theft

-In May 1988, McLean obtained the birth certificate of Becky Sue Turner, a two-year-old girl who had died, along with two of her siblings, in a house fire in Fife, Washington in 1971.
+On May 20, 1988, McLean obtained the birth certificate of Becky Sue Turner, a two-year-old girl who had died, along with two of her siblings, in a house fire in Fife, Washington in 1971.
 McLean requested the birth certificate in Bakersfield, California, Becky Sue Turner's birthplace.
 She then traveled to Idaho, where she used the document to obtain a state ID card on June 16.

-McLean, posing as Becky Sue Turner, then appeared before a judge in Dallas on July 5, 1988, and legally changed her name to Lori Erica Kennedy.
+McLean, posing as Becky Sue Turner, appeared before a judge in Dallas on July 5, 1988, and legally changed her name to Lori Erica Kennedy.
 A week later, she obtained a Social Security number, removing traces of her true identity.
-She also took a birth date of July 18, 1969.
-She received a Texas driver license in 1989 and qualified for a GED the following year.
+She retained Becky Sue Turner’s birth date of July 18, 1969.
+She received a Texas driver's license in 1989 and qualified for a GED the following year.
 She enrolled in Dallas County Community College, and in 1997 she graduated from the University of Texas at Arlington with a degree in business administration.
+McLean was recorded as residing in California, Idaho, and Las Vegas for "at least some time" under the Kennedy alias before moving to Bedford, Texas by 2001.